 I'm not judging people who are locked in a boozy lifestyle.
 I'm not feeling superior to them, or disdainful towards them or dismissive of them.

-I’m totally not.
-No way.
-Apart from anything else I think it’s impossible to judge other people’s drinking from the outside.
-But also, I would never want to judge someone’s character based on their relationship with alcohol.
-A drinker isn’t necessarily a bad person just as a sober person isn’t necessarily a boring person.
+I'm totally not.
+I would never to judge someone's character based on their relationship with alcohol.
+A drinker isn't necessarily a bad person just as a sober person isn't necessarily a boring person.
 Who would dare to judge character in such broad and ridiculous terms?

 Me.
 I was that person.

 When I was locked in a boozy lifestyle I thought non-drinkers were boring.
 I'm ashamed to admit that but there's the truth.
 I was completely locked into the mindset that boozing was cool and fun and and totally acceptable, I was hardwired to believe that boozing was the best (only?) way to have fun at parties, I was convinced that imbibing alcohol made you interesting and edgy, and because of these hardwired (bullshit) beliefs I assumed all non-drinkers at parties were boring people.

 How terrible is that?
 To judge someone's character based on their lack of alcohol consumption when out socializing.
 Maybe deep down I was threatened by their seemingly calm demeanor?
 Maybe deep down I knew my boozing was tragic?

 Nah.
 I just think I couldn't be bothered slowing myself down to invest in a conversation with people that weren't being loose and boozy.
 It wasn't about them at all, it was about me.